32532 Thereus: Naming

 This minor planet was named after Thereus, a centaur from Greek mythology.
 He is described as a hunter who captured bears and carried them home, alive and struggling.
 The official naming citation was published by the Minor Planet Center on 14 June 2003 (M.P.C.
 49102).

 Physical characteristics

 Rotation period

 Since the early 2000s, several rotational lightcurves of Thereus were obtained from photometric observations with a period between 8.30 and 8.3386 hours.
 Analysis of the consolidated, best-rated lightcurve gave a rotation period of 8.335 hours and a brightness amplitude of 0.38 magnitude (U=3).

 Diameter and albedo

+Comparison of sizes, albedos, and colors of various large centaurs with measured diameters.
+Thereus is shown in the bottom row, second from right.

 According to observations made by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, ESA's Herschel Space Observatory with its PACS instrument, and the Spitzer Space Telescope, Thereus measures between 62 and 86.5 kilometers in diameter and its surface has an albedo between 0.059 and 0.0975.

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous minor planets of 0.057 and derives a diameter of 77.19 kilometers based on an absolute magnitude of 9.29.

+Surface Composition

+Observations covering different rotational phases indicate that the surface of Thereus is compositionally heterogeneous.
+Modeling of the reflectance variations suggests that the water-ice abundance is not uniform, but varies across the surface, with estimates ranging from ~0% up to approximately 25% in specific regions.
+The best-fit scattering models are consistent with intimate mixtures of water ice and refractory components, including olivine, complex organic materials (tholins), and amorphous carbon.